plilja/plilja.github.io/_posts/2020-04-04-stateful-classes-in-spring.md

 }
 ```

-#### (more) Object oriented solution
+#### Object-oriented solution (more object-oriented atleast)

-My thoughts on how to write this in a more object oriented way would be something like the code snippets
+My thoughts on how to write this in a more object-oriented way would be something like the code snippets
 below.
 I'm still not sure how I feel about this.

-I think that for a simple project like this the "Spring way" would definitaly be preferable.
-I you're doing
+I think that for a simple project like this the "Spring way" would definitely be preferable.
+If you're doing
 microservices you might never pass the threshold for when this becomes preferable.
 We need to work against
 the framework a bit:
 * We need to manually instantiate Carts, as the list of dependencies grows, I can see this becoming annoying.
 * We need to tell Jackson how to serialize the object, if we were to deserialize carts we would need even more work.
 * The Swagger API generator can't automatically determine what a Cart should look like.

-For a larger project I can see the winnings being larger.
+For a larger project, I can see the winnings being larger.
 You typically wouldn't want to pass
 around "cartId"'s everywhere.
 You don't want to pass around CartEntities either.
 But in a large
 project for a shopping site, the cart object is probably going to be a central concept.